-(39) Here are the data: i.
-[Zer ikustea] erabaki dugu ii [Zer ikus] erabaki dugu We decided what seeing We decided what to see
+i.
+[Zer ikustea] erabaki dugu We decided what seeing ii [Zer ikus] erabaki dugu We decided what to see

 Actually, that Wh-phrases do move to the highest specifier position of the nominalized clause in the pied-piping cases and yet do not violate Rizzi's (1991) Wb-Criterion is the last position adopted by Ortiz de Urbina (1992, 1993).
 In his analysis, a Wh-phrase in the SPEC position may transmit its [+wh] feature to the XP that immediately dominates the Wh-phrase; then the phrase in SPEC gets marked [-wh] and no violation occurs.
 This proposal has desirable consequences and raises problems that I cannot address here.
-My own intuition is nevertheless that the wh-phrases that cause pied-piping in Basque NCs (and also in some tensed clauses) are in situs; the possibility of the [+wh] to percolate up to DP is perhaps related to the fact that the complex V-N moves to DET (and V-I always amalgamates with COMP since complementizers are bound morphemes).
+My own intuition is nevertheless that the wh-phrases that cause pied-piping in Basque NCs (and also in some tensed clauses) are in situ; the possibility of the [+wh] to percolate up to DP is perhaps related to the fact that the complex V-N moves to DET (and V-I always amalgamates with COMP since complementizers are bound morphemes).